damianhakert/damianhakert.github.io/source/_posts/2015-12-22-gitlab-8-3-released.markdown

 request/response buffering (not yet implemented in gitlab-workhorse) and SSL termination (not planned for gitlab-workhorse).

-If you are using our Omnibus packages and their built-in NGINX service then no action is needed when upgrading.
+If you are using our Omnibus packages and its built-in NGINX service then no action is needed when upgrading.
 If you installed GitLab from source or if you are using your own reverse proxy then you will have to check your init script (gitlab-workhorse got some new settings) and